steadman1/ponder-feature-bug-tracker/README.md

 1. **Check Existing Issues Posts**: Review current issues to see if someone else has already suggested something similar.
 2. **Create a New Issue Posts**: Navigate to [Issues](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click `New Issue`.
-3. **Choose the Feature Request Template**: Select the feature request template if available.
-4. **Fill Out the Template**: Give us as much information as possible about your feature request.
+3. **Fill Out the Post**: Give us as much information as possible about your feature request.
    - **Title**: A concise title that summarizes the feature request.
    - **Feature Description**: A detailed description of the feature.
    - **Motivation**: Explain why this feature would be useful.